 Change the name of the selected layout.
 You can also click-and-hold on the name or press the Return or Enter key.
 The middle portion of the window shows a preview of the selected layout.
 You can drag and drop to rearrange the icons.
-By default, DropDMG uses a 16×16 grid so that the icons are aligned with one another.
+By default, DropDMG uses a $16 \times 16$ grid so that the icons are aligned with one another.
 To drag an icon to any position, unconstrained by the grid, hold down the Command key.
 You can also move the selected icons one pixel at a time by pressing the arrow keys.

 It is common for a disk image to contain a link to the user's Applications folder.
 This makes it possible to install an application by dragging its icon onto the Applications icon in the same window.
 To create this type of link, drag your Applications folder into the layout.
+The name will appear in oblique text.
 When you create a disk image using the layout, DropDMG will automatically add a symlink to the Applications folder.